Universal-Health-Chain/docs/en/01-Specification-summary.md

 FHIR is the international standard for cross-border healthcare.
 It is a very versatile system, but its versatility is based on complex nested structures, which translates into greater complexity when it comes to searching, converting data from or to other formats and allowing it to be understood and used in a way fast and practical by any application and computer system.

-UHC simplifies the adoption of FHIR and its use beyond the healthcare setting, for example to verify laboratory results and COVID-19 vaccinations outside the healthcare setting.
+UHC simplifies the adoption of FHIR and its use beyond the healthcare setting, for example, to verify laboratory results and COVID-19 vaccinations outside the healthcare setting.

 As an example, the code of the target disease for a vaccination (* targetDisease *) is not directly accessible in the FHIR Immunization resource, but rather the codes are contained in a nested multi-level structure.